-A few pointers and tips to remember when building your CV and answers to the most commonly asked questions:
+Here are a few pointers and tips to remember when building your CV and answers to the most commonly asked questions:

 How do I articulate all my tax experience and how much level of detail should I include?

 - Firstly, it helps to break your experience down to categories such as type of tax work or tax head.
 The most commonly used headings are tax compliance, tax consulting, project work and other.
-(Other can include technology/systems experience, people management, involvement in firm wide/company wide initiatives outside of tax).
+(Other can include technology/systems experience, people management, involvement in firm wide/companywide initiatives outside of tax).

-- Don’t undersell your experience in compliance, tax professionals often feel they need to overemphasise exposure to major transactions or complex consultancy work
+- Don’t undersell your experience in compliance – tax professionals often feel they need to overemphasise exposure to major transactions or complex consultancy work.

 - Detail is important but keep it in bullet format and you can always elaborate further during the interview – which leads onto the next point…

-- Try to differentiate yourself as much as possible by outlining any unique experience including secondments you have gained during your training contract/career history
+- Try to differentiate yourself as much as possible by outlining any unique experience including secondments you have gained during your training contract/career history.

 Can I mention specific clients I have advised?